Roblox/creator-docs/content/en-us/luau/type-checking.md

 - `--!nonstrict` - Default mode for all scripts, only asserts variable types if they are explicitly annotated
 - `--!strict` - Asserts all types based off the inferred or explicitly annotated type

-To use the non-default modes, add `--!nocheck` or `--!strict` to the top of your scripts.
-Studio highlights type mismatches in the editor and surfaces them as warnings in the Script Analyzer window.
+The default mode for the type checker is `--!nonstrict`.
+To use a different mode, put `--!strict` or `--!nocheck` at the top of your script.
+These modes control how strict the type checker is with inferring and checking types for variables and functions.
+Any type mismatches in scripts are highlighted in the Script Editor and surfaced as warnings in the Script Analyzer window.

 ## Types

-A type annotation can be defined using the `:` operator after a variable, followed by a type definition.
+A type annotation can be defined using the `:` operator after a local variable, followed by a type definition.
 By default, in `nonstrict` mode, all variables are assigned the type `any`.

 ```lua
 local foo: string = "bar"